fulldecent/github-pages-template/README.md

 _In production (GitHub Actions), environment is setup by by workflows in [.github/workflows/](.github/workflows/)._

-_For local testing (try VS Code + Dev Containers extension, Rancher Desktop), these steps are performed by [.devcontainer/](.devcontainer/) when you run Reopen in Container._
+_For local testing (try VS Code + Dev Containers extension, Podman Desktop), these steps are performed by [.devcontainer/](.devcontainer/) when you run Reopen in Container._

 1. Install Ruby (use version in [build-test-deploy.yml](https://github.com/fulldecent/github-pages-template/blob/main/.github/workflows/build-test-deploy.yml) in "Setup Ruby", (try rbenv)